-The Rules Regulating Admissions to The Practice of Law in the United States are established in each state and the District of Columbia, Washington DC by bar examiners or committees.
-The options for admissions are detailed below through a link to statistics published by The National Conference Of Bar Examiners and links to state by state bar admissions requirements.
+The Rules Regulating Admissions to The Practice of Law in the United States are established in each state by bar examiners or committees.
+The options for admissions are detailed through the links below to statistics published by The National Conference Of Bar Examiners and links to state by state bar admissions requirements.

 Several states allow all or part bar admission eligibility to be met by Attorney Supervised Study/Apprenticeship (law office study).
-Further, a number of states may allow admission for non-ABA graduates if they complete a LLM from an ABA school.
+Further, several states may allow admission for non-ABA graduates if they complete an LLM from an ABA school.

-If it is your intention to seek bar admission upon completion of your Legal Education and Attorney Supervised Study you should explore all admissions options for all states for which you may seek to qualify under, both general admissions and attorney admissions.
+If you intend to seek bar admission upon completion of your Legal Education and Attorney Supervised Study, you should explore all admissions options for all states for which you may seek to qualify under, both general admissions and attorney admissions.

 Attorney admissions may apply when an individual is admitted to the bar in one state and may become eligible to be admitted to another state under attorney admissions requirements.